tsvwg/udp-ecn/draft-duke-tsvwg-udp-ecn.md

 ### Linux and Apple

-Both Linux and Apple platforms set the outgoing ECN for IPv4 packets with a socket option of level IPPROTO_IP and name IP_TOS.
+Both Linux and Apple platforms set the outgoing ECN for IPv4 packets with a socket option of level IPPROTO_IP and type IP_TOS.

-For IPv6 packets, they use level IPPROTO_IPV6 and name IPV6_TCLASS.
+For IPv6 packets, they use level IPPROTO_IPV6 and type IPV6_TCLASS.

 This setsockopt() call also sets the Differentiated Services Code Point (DSCP) bits that make up the rest of the TOS byte.
 Applications making this call will